Purschenstein Castle

-Purschenstein Castle (Schloss Purschenstein) in Neuhausen/Erzgeb. in East Germany was built in the late 12th century, around 1200, probably by Boresch I (Borso).
+Purschenstein Castle (Schloss Purschenstein) in Neuhausen/Erzgeb. in eastern Germany was built in the late 12th century, around 1200, likely by Boresch I (Borso).
 The toll and escort castle protected a salt road running from Central Germany to Bohemia.
 This long-distance trading route, also called the Old Bohemian Track (Alter Böhmischer Steig), ran from Leipzig past present-day Neuhausen and over the Deutscheinsiedler Saddle towards Prague.
-In 2005, the castle was bought by a Dutch businessman.
-Since then it has been renovated and houses a hotel, the Schlosshotel Purschenstein.
+The castle was among the von Schönberg family’s holdings and it remained in their possession from the mid-14th century until its expropriation in 1945.
+In 2005, the castle was bought by the Dutch Praagman family, who renovated and converted the premises to a hotel, the Schlosshotel Purschenstein.